info-370/r-intro/README.md

 This introduction is brief and designed for individuals with functional programming experience.
 For a more descriptive set of exercises, please see the [INFO-201 learning modules](https://github.com/info-201).

 ## Resources
-In addition the the modules listed above, here are a few helpful resources for getting started with R:
+In addition to the modules listed above, here are a few helpful resources for getting started with R:

 - [DataCamp Interactive Tutorials](https://www.datacamp.com/home)
 - [R Tutorial Introduction](http://www.r-tutor.com/r-introduction)